Femoston

 - Untreated endometrial hyperplasia

-- Active or recent venous thromboembolism (DVT or PE)
+- Active or recent venous or arterial thromboembolism

-- Acute liver disease or a history of liver disease where liver function tests have not returned to normal
+- Active liver disease or where liver function tests remain abnormal

-- Known thrombophilic disorders (e.g., protein C, S, or antithrombin deficiency, antiphospholipid antibodies)
+- Known thrombophilic disorders (e.g., protein C, protein S, or antithrombin deficiency)

 - Porphyria